apache/axis-axis2-java-core/1_1/modules/samples/mtom/README.txt

 Overview:
 ---------

-This sample demonstrates the capabilities and power of Soap with Attachment support and the Attachmet API of AXIS2.
-In this sample the user can upload a file to the service.
-The service is written and deployed as a simple POJO and it uses the Attachment API to retrieve the received attachment.
-Client is written using Operation Client API of Axis2.
+This sample demonstrates the capabilities and power of MTOM support of AXIS2.
+In this sample the user can send a file to the service.

 Running the Sample:
 -------------------